felangel/meet_mason/slides/meet_mason.md

 vars:
   dependabot:
     type: boolean
-    description: Whether to generate a dependabot.yaml
+    description: Whether to add dependabot
-    prompt: Would you like to add dependabot?
+    prompt: Do you want to add dependabot?
     default: true
 ```